 '''

-iterate

 iterate 0

 iterate 1

 iterate 2

 '''

 then exactly two calculations of the structure will be done.
-If the number on the line is two or greater, then the number will be the number of calculations of the structure.
+If the number on the line is two or greater, then the number will be the total number of calculations of the structure.

-10.15.2 iterate to convergence [max =7, error =.05]
+10.14.2. iterate to convergence [max =7, error =.05]

-This is a special form of the iterate command, in which the code will continue to iterate until the line optical depth scale has converged, or a limit to the number of iterations has been reached.
-The optional first number on the line is the maximum number of iterations to perform, and the default is 10.
+This is a special form of the iterate command in which the code will continue to iterate until the optical depths have converged, or a limit to the number of iterations has been reached.
+The optional first number on the line is the maximum number of iterations to perform with a default of 10.
 It is not now possible to specify more than 200 iterations.
 The second optional number is the convergence criterion.
-The default criteria are that the hydrogen and helium line and continuum optical depths have not changed by more than a relative fraction of 0.20 on the next-to-last iteration.
+The default is for optical depths to have changed by less than a relative fraction of 0.20 between the last two iterations.
 The optional numbers may be omitted from right to left.
-The calculation stops when the relative changes in optical depths of several H I, He I, and He II lines are less than the second number.
 If the transitions are optically thin then only a second iteration is performed.

-10.15.3 Convergence problems
+10.14.3.
+Convergence problems

 The code generally will not converge if it has not done so within ten or so iterations.
-The most common reason for convergence problems is that the specified column density or thickness causes the model to end very near a prominent ionization front.
+The most common reason for convergence problems is that the specified column density or thickness causes the simulation to end very near a prominent ionization front.
 In this case very small changes in the physical conditions result in large changes in the optical depths.
 This is a physical, not numerical, problem.
 The code will not have convergence problems if an optical depth is used as a stopping criterion instead.

-10.16 no scattering opacity
+10.15. no scattering opacity

-This command turns off several pure scattering opacities.
+This turns off several pure scattering opacities.
 These include scattering by grains, electron scattering, and the extreme damping wings of Lyman lines (Rayleigh scattering).
-When scattering opacity is included and an open geometry is to be computed, the scattering opacity is assumed to attenuate the incident radiation field as $(1+0.5\,\tau{scat})^{-1}$ rather than $\exp(-\tau)$ (Schuster 1905).
+When scattering opacity is included and an open geometry is computed, the scattering opacity is assumed to attenuate the incident radiation field as $(1+0.5\tau{scat})^{-1}$ rather than $\exp(-\tau)$ (Schuster 1905).

 Scattering should be neglected in a spherical geometry with gas fully covering the source of ionizing radiation.
-Photons absorbed by a pure scattering process are not really lost, but continue to diffuse out with (perhaps) a slight shift in energy.
+Scattered photons are not really lost, but continue to diffuse out with (perhaps) a slight shift in energy.
 Electron scattering is generally the most important scattering opacity in a grain-free mixture.
 If $\tau{scat} \leq 1$ then it is reasonable to consider electron scattering as a heating and cooling process, but not as an absorption mechanism, if the energy shifts are not large (i.e., $h\nu \ll mc^2$) and the geometry spherical (this is not correct for γ -ray energies, of course).
 Cloudy is not now designed to work in environments that are quite Compton thick, but should work well for clouds where the electron scattering optical depths are less than or of order unity.
-If this command is given then Compton energy exchange and recoil ionization are still included as heating, cooling, and ionization processes, but not as opacity sources.
+When this command is entered Compton energy exchange and recoil ionization are still included as heating, cooling, and ionization processes, but not as opacity sources.
 (Thermal and ionization effects of Compton scattering are turned off with the no Compton command.)
 The no scattering opacity command is automatically generated when sphere is specified.

-10.17 turbulence = 100 km/sec [log, dissipate]
+10.16. turbulence = 100 km/sec [log, dissipate]